Topics of plans for the section "Knowledge"

 b) a system of theoretical evidence;

-c) obviousness, compliance with common sense;
+c) evidence, compliance with common sense;

-5) the specificity of the comprehension of scientific truth at the present stage.
+5) The specificity of the comprehension of scientific truth at the present stage.

 2